wtraylor/modular_megafauna_model/paper.md

 Modularity is a primary design goal of the library.
 Through the instruction file, users can turn mechanisms on or off and parametrize herbivore species or herbivore functional types.
 There are no hard-coded parameters; all are exposed in the instruction file.
-MMM’s flexible framework allows developers to easily implement new mechanisms, for example a more detailed energy budget model or mortality from hunting or predation.
+MMM’s flexible framework allows developers to integrate new mechanisms, for example a more detailed energy budget model, mortality from hunting and predation, or a new forage type.

+While monolithic ecosystem models can easily become “black boxes,” whose the internal mechanisms have grown too complex to be understood intuitively, a modular model is more transparent.
 Developing mechanistic ecosystem models is typically an exploratory, iterative process.
 For a specific study, the modeler has to adjust parameters and mechanisms of a given model, either manually or programmatically.
-In this process it is crucial to be able to move step-by-step from a simple to a more complex model design, as necessary.
-While monolithic ecosystem models can easily become “black boxes,” whose the internal mechanisms have grown too complex to be understood intuitively, a modular model is more transparent.
-The modeler can configure the appropriate model complexity for the question at hand and this way learns about which mechanisms are likely driving the real-world ecosystem under study.
+In this process it is crucial that the modeler can increase model complexity step by step, just enough to represent the mechanisms important for the research question.

 Thanks to its modular design and its stable library interface, MMM can stay backward-compatible in future versions, and the same codebase can be used for different studies and different vegetation models.
 That benefits reproducibility in two ways.